Deducting interest on buy-to-let mortgages from capital gains

-Check that the intended purpose of the loan is entered correctly in your pre-completed tax return.
+Make sure that the intended purpose of the loan is entered correctly in your pre-completed tax return.

 You cannot deduct interest from your gross rental income as part of charges and other expenses on Form 7H or 7K.

-— losses from the source of income
+— Expenses for the production of income

 = deficit (if negative)